MichSchli/MediaBackgroundChecks/README.md

 ## License

 All credit for the creation of the background checks included in this dataset goes to the Media Bias / Fact Check team.
-Assessments of credibility and bias can change over time.
+Assessments of credibility and bias can change over time, and if you are trying to evaluate the credibility of a media outlet it is important to use the most recent information.
 For up-to-date versions of each background check, please visit https://mediabiasfactcheck.com/.

 <br/>
 <p align="center">